HenrikTolboel/dotfiles/README.md

-# dotfiles
-Henrik does dotfiles
+# Henrik does dotfiles
+The zsh is currently used, install zsh, then [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh).

+Relevant files should be symlinked to $HOME.